dlizcano/CominSimula/README.md

 Comin function
 ========

-R code to simulate species ocupancy in n sampling sites, taking in to account the probability of detection.
+R code to simulate species occupancy in n sampling sites, taking in to account the probability of detection.
 Comin calculates: Emergence, Self organization, Complexity and Autopoiesis as in: Gershenson and Fernandez (2012)

 By: Diego J. Lizcano, Cristian Villate and Nelson Fenandez